MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-analytics-overview.md

 |Asset Management / Controller   | Trends, summaries | Built-in managerial reports <br> Ad-hoc analysis      |
 |Bookkeeper                      | Detailed data     | Built-in operational reports <br> On-screen task data |

-## <a name="asset-management-kpis"></a>Asset Management KPIs
+## Asset Management KPIs

 A key performance indicator (KPI) is a measurable value that shows how effectively you’re meeting your goals.
 In asset management, people often use the following KPIs to monitor their organisation's use of assets:

 - Total Asset Turnover
 - Return on Assets

-## <a name="use-financial-reporting-to-produce-financial-statements-and-kpis-related-to-fixed-assets"></a>Use financial reporting to produce financial statements and KPIs related to fixed assets
+## Use financial reporting to produce financial statements and KPIs related to fixed assets

 The **Financial Reporting** feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 Specifically for asset management, you can set up financial reports on the general ledger (G/L) accounts that you use to track fixed assets postings.